 \subsection{Power Line Carrier Communication Systems}

-Power Line carrier communication (PLCC) equipment is typically used for communications over the power carrying conductors.
+Power line carrier communication (PLCC) equipment is typically used for communications over the power carrying conductors.
 The PLCC system has many different components: coupling capacitor; line trap unit; transmitters and receivers; hybrids and filters; line tuners; master oscillator and amplifiers; protection and earthing of coupling element\cite{plcc_1, plcc_2}.
-The PLC systems have several critical components that need tuning and for accurate functioning, the communication systems have a specific range of operating temperatures.
-The usual setup of a PLCC system or a power line carrier (PLC) system is illustrated in the Figure below \cite{plcc_3}.
+The PLC systems have several critical components that need tuning, and for accurate functioning, the communication systems have a specific range of operating temperatures.
+The usual setup of a PLCC system or a power line carrier (PLC) system is illustrated in Fig.~\ref{fig:plcc_system} \cite{plcc_3}.

-References \cite{plcc_3} indicates several applications of PLCC systems in the future power grid and reference \cite{plcc_4} provides the summary of the PLCC market and indicates an increase in the PLCC system market.
+Ref. \cite{plcc_3} indicates several applications of PLCC systems in the future power grid, and Ref. \cite{plcc_4} provides the summary of the PLCC market and indicates an increase in the PLCC system market.

-\textbf{Impact of Climate Change}: Considering the increased applications listed in \cite{plcc_3} and \cite{plcc_4} it is important to understand the limitation of the PLCC systems in the future power grid under the consideration of changing climate.
-While parts of the system are mounted in a control panel either indoors or outdoors, parts of the PLCC system are outdoor and house the coupling circuit and the wave traps.
+\textbf{Impact of Extreme Temperature Operations}: Considering their increased applications \cite{plcc_3,plcc_4}, it is important to understand the limitations of the PLCC systems in the future power grid under a changing climate.
+While parts of the system are mounted in a control panel either indoors or outdoors, parts of the PLCC system are outdoors and house the coupling circuit and the line traps.
 Reference \cite{plcc_6} provides details of the PLCC system applications that highlights the indoor and outdoor PLCC systems and provides some details of the ambient operating conditions.
-These are mainly for the indoor part of the PLCC systems that are usually housed in a panel or enclosure.
-The key components of a wave trap that is in outdoor equipment that is the Wave Trap or the Line Traps and these are mainly parallel LC circuits (parallel inductor capacitor circuits) in parallel with a lightning arrestor \cite{plcc_7,plcc_8}.
-There is some work done on assessing and considering the impacts of temperatures on wave traps \cite{plcc_9}.
-While reference \cite{plcc_9} provides many critical details, it was last updated more than 15 years ago and in light of the recent climate changes, it might have to be reevaluated.
+These are mainly for the indoor part of the PLCC systems, which are usually housed in a panel or enclosure.
+The key components outdoors components of PLCC equipment are the line traps (also called wave traps); these are mainly parallel LC circuits (parallel inductor capacitor circuits) in parallel with a lightning arrestor \cite{plcc_7,plcc_8}.
+There is some work done on assessing and considering the impacts of temperatures on line traps \cite{plcc_9}.
+While reference \cite{plcc_9} provides many critical details, it was last updated more than 15 years ago.
+It may need to be reevaluated in light of recent climate changes.